Beyah96/Beyah96/README.md

 # Hi 👋 I'm Mohamed Said BEYAH

-## 🧑‍💻 Junior Developer & AI Engineer
+## 🧑‍💻 Software Developer & AI Engineer

 Welcome to my GitHub profile!
 I’m passionate about leveraging technology to create innovative solutions, with a strong foundation in software development, artificial intelligence, and electronics.